 The sun is the fastest-growing energy source in the world.
 If the trend continues, up to 30 per cent of the world's electricity needs can be met by solar energy by 2040.
 This has renewed Statkraft's interest in investing in solar power.

 Willemien van den Hoogen is business developer in Statkraft's Solar Development unit, based in Amsterdam, the Netherlands.
-The unit is part of the company's European Wind and Solar business area.
+The unit is part of the company's business area Europe.